masaki39/prompts-mcp/README.md

 # prompts-mcp

-Simple MCP server that turns Markdown files into zero-argument tools.
+Simple MCP server that turns Markdown files into mcp tools, providing cutrom prompts.
 Point it at a directory and every `.md` inside becomes a callable prompt.

 ## Prompt format